Destin Tucker - Director of Admissions

 A transfer student may be admitted with deficiencies, but deficiencies must be removed within the deadline specified earlier in this section (see Regular Admission).
 Exception: the deadline will be extended until a transfer student has attempted 30 semester hours at UT Martin.
 The student must take the prescribed course(s) for removal of deficiency (deficiencies) each semester of enrollment, beginning with the first semester, until all deficiencies are removed.

-A student who has completed two semesters in an accredited high school may be concurrently enrolled in the university for no more than eight semester hours per term if he/she has a minimum 3.00 GPA and the consent of his/her principal/counselor, parents and the Director of Admissions.
-An additional three-hour course may be taken if the student’s ACT composite score is a minimum of 28.
+A student who has completed two semesters in an accredited high school may be concurrently enrolled in the university for no more than three courses per term if he/she has a minimum 3.00 GPA and the consent of his/her principal/counselor, parents and the Director of Regional Centers and Online Programs.
+An additional three-hour course may be taken if approved by the Director of Regional Centers and Online Programs.
 A student admitted concurrently must meet the high school unit requirements and apply for admission to enroll as a regular student after high school graduation.

 Special Admission (Non-degree)